 Optional light units are available for automatic control of light for all PLC4 leaf cuvettes.
 Each light unit features a bank of red, green, blue, and white LEDs, allowing for automatic control of both light intensity up to 2500 μmol m-2 s-1 and proportion of light by wavelength.
 All light units are designed to ensure uniform light distribution over the entire leaf area for accurate results.

-Our PLC4 LED light units also include 4 far-red LEDs (730 nm +/- 5 nm).
+Our PLC4 LED light units are the only cuvette light units available with 4 far-red LEDs (730 nm +/- 5 nm).
 CIRAS-4 users will be able to control far-red up to 30% of PAR, allowing for more accurate recreation of natural light.